lafesh/video-game-review-app/README.md

-# Video Game Review App
+# GamePick

 Welcome to this application.
 It has been built so that a user can look up a game, find its description and reviews to decide if it is worth it to buy said game.
-If logged in the user is also able to add a new game or write their own review for an already existing game.
+If logged in, the user is also able to add a new game or write their own review for an already existing game.
 She is then able to also delete or update her game or any of her reviews.

 # Framework Used
     Rails